IreneSC/dotfiles/README.md

 # dotfiles
-Vim and tmux configuration files (e.g. .vimrc)
+Vim, tmux, and other configuration files (e.g. .vimrc)